Othmar Karas: Beginnings

-Member of the European Parliament, 1999–present
+Member of the European Parliament, 1999–2024

-Karas has been a Member of the European Parliament since the 1999 European elections.
-He has since been serving on the Committee on Economic and Monetary Affairs.
-In the past, he has in served as a substitute for the Committee on the Internal Market and Consumer Protection and as member of the temporary committee on policy challenges and budgetary means of the enlarged Union 2007–2013.
+Karas was a Member of the European Parliament from the 1999 European elections to 2024.
+He served on the Committee on Economic and Monetary Affairs.
+Previously, he has also served as a substitute for the Committee on the Internal Market and Consumer Protection and as a member of the temporary committee on policy challenges and budgetary means of the enlarged Union 2007–2013.
 More recently, he was a member of the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect in 2015 and the Committee of Inquiry to investigate alleged contraventions and maladministration in the application of Union law in relation to money laundering, tax avoidance and tax evasion in 2016.
 In 2020, he also joined the Subcommittee on Tax Matters.

-In the European Parliament, Karas has become one of the center-right's experts on financial regulation.
+In the European Parliament, Karas became one of the centre-right's experts on financial regulation.
 As the rapporteur for the Capital Requirements Directive IV, he played a central role in the parliamentary implementation of capital requirements agreed in the Basel III accords.
 He helped negotiate a 2013 agreement on an EU-wide cap on bankers' bonuses.
 Alongside Liêm Hoang Ngoc, he later co-drafted a controversial 2014 report highlighting problems with the European Union-led bail-outs of Greece, Portugal, Cyprus and Ireland during the European debt crisis.

-In addition to his committee assignments, Karas has been the chairman of the parliament's delegation to the EU-Russia Parliamentary Cooperation Committee since 2014.
-He previously serves as member of the delegation for relations with Japan and as substitute for the delegation for relations with the People's Republic of China.
+In addition to his committee assignments, Karas was the chairman of the parliament's delegation to the EU-Russia Parliamentary Cooperation Committee since 2014.
+He had served previously as member of the delegation for relations with Japan and as a substitute for the delegation for relations with the People's Republic of China.